KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/andrius-boreas.md

 ---
-description: The noblest and greatest of souls, who watches over the lupical of Wolvendom..
+description: The noblest and greatest of souls, who watches over the lupical of Wolvendom.
+sidebar_position: 2
 ---

-# Weekly Bosses

-## Andrius, Dominator of Wolves / Boreas, Great Wolf King of the North
+# Andrius, Dominator of Wolves / Boreas, Great Wolf King of the North

 When the wolfpack is imperiled, it will emerge in the form of a wolf and show forth its fangs and claws.
 The wolves of Wolvendom are frightening phantoms to the people of Mondstadt:A blurred shape flashing through the forest, a chilling howl in the indeterminate distance, the creeping sense of eyes constantly nailed to their backs...
 Humans rarely have the opportunity to lock their eyes with a wolf, for this is the law Lupus Boreas laid down for its race.